 A majority of creditors need to agree to the implementation of the CVA so you must be able to put forward a convincing case as to why it should be approved.
 A licensed insolvency practitioner will be able to ascertain whether a CVA is appropriate for your company and its situation, and if it is decided that this is the preferred course of action, they will draw up a proposal and present this to the company’s outstanding creditors.

 As the director of a limited company, you have certain obligations which you must adhere to; as the director of a company which may be insolvent, these obligations are greater still.
 The directors of a company that is insolvent, or is approaching insolvency, need to exercise extreme caution in order to avoid accusations of wrongful trading or misfeasance.

-After a formal insolvency procedure an investigation is conducted to determine whether the directors of the insolvent company acted in the best interests of their creditors at all times while trading insolvent.
-If it is found that the directors failed to adhere to this fundamental rule they may be held personally liable for some of the insolvent company’s debts, and they could be banned from acting as the director of any Ltd company for up to 15 years.
+After a formal insolvency procedure, such as a Creditors’ Voluntary Liquidation (CVL) or compulsory liquidation, has taken place an investigation is conducted to determine whether the directors of the insolvent company acted in the best interests of their creditors while knowingly insolvent.
+If it is found that the directors failed to adhere to this fundamental rule they may be held personally liable for some of the insolvent company’s debts and they could be banned from acting as the director of any limited company for up to 15 years.